Travis Scott Reportedly Wants Kylie Jenner To Quit Spoiling Baby Stormi

 Kylie Jenner and boyfriend Travis Scott may be having a big disagreement about how they’re raising their baby daughter, Stormi Webster.
-The rapper reportedly believes that Kylie is going way overboard spoiling the infant, and that things may only get worse as Stormi gets older.
+The rapper reportedly believes that Kylie is going way overboard spoiling the infant and that things may only get worse as Stormi gets older.

 According to a June 4 report by Life & Style Magazine, Travis Scott is allegedly getting annoyed by all of the lavish items Kylie Jenner is buying for their daughter.
 Sources tell the magazine that the Keeping Up with the Kardashians star turned makeup mogul is buying only the best of everything for her baby girl, including clothes, luggage, and strollers.